joshuachough/backupOneTab/README.md

 I have used OneTab for years and have saved more than one thousand links.
 However, one day, I opened up OneTab and all my links were gone.
 I tried finding a better extension, but I couldn't find one as simple and efficient as OneTab.
 So, I decided to make a script to automatically back up and manually restore my data.

+## This repository includes

+- Python script named `backupOneTab.py`
+- A `backups` folder that contains a backup example

 ## How to use

 1. Clone this repository.